Relintai/pandemonium_engine_docs/community/contributing/ways_to_contribute.md

 usage is encouraged to plan changes and discuss them with the community.
 Implementation details can also be discussed with other contributors on the `Godot Contributors Chat ( https://chat.godotengine.org/ )`_.

+Note:
-.. note:: Proposals are only required when working on an enhancement or a new feature.
+ Proposals are only required when working on an enhancement or a new feature.
           Bug reports are sufficient for fixing issues.

 Testing and reporting issues